This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 One of the best things about this recipe is how simple it is.
 When you have a good roast, you don’t need a lot of outside influences brought in to improve the meat.
 While your smoker is heating up, take a bowl and mix up the ingredients for your dry rub.
 You should already have the ingredients in your pantry, but if not they are available at any grocery store.

-The dry rub is 3 tablespoons of kosher salt and 3 tablespoons of coarse ground black pepper.
+The dry rub is 2 tablespoons of kosher salt and 2 tablespoons of coarse ground black pepper.
 That’s it for our simple Texas style recipe!
-Sprinkle your rub over the surface of the meat and massage it into the flesh.
+For a little more flavor, we’ll add garlic powder from time to time too.
+Sprinkle your rub over the surface of the meat and massage it into the beef.

 Why Do It Dry?